GabrielGrimberg/Advanced-Algorithms/README.md

 - Most of the time we want to avoid cycles, operating systems can have several processes, for example we have process A and it is waiting for process B, the process B is waiting for process C and process C is waiting for process A, so it's kind of like a deadlock operation.
 - The operating system will freeze so we have to avoid cycles.

+## Spanning Trees
+- A spanning tree of an undirected G graph is a subgraph that includes all the vertices of the G graph, but it usually doesn't include all the edges of this given graph.
+- In general, a tree may have several spanning trees.
+- We can assign a weight to each edge.
+- A minimum spanning tree is then a spanning tree with weight less than or equal to the weight of every other spanning tree.
+- Spannings Trees have a lot of applications such as Big Data Analysis, finding the minimum cost for a telecommunications company laying out a cable into a new neighborhood.
+- Standard Algorithms: **Prim's Algorithm** and **Kruskal Algorithm** (Both of them are greedy algorithms).

+## Prim's Algorithm
+The way Prim's Algorithm works is:
+- The algorithm continuously increases the size of a tree, one edge at a time, starting with a tree consisting of a single vertex, until it spans all vertices.

+##### Information
+- Prim's algorithm is a greedy algorithm that finds a minimum spanning tree for a connected weighted undirected graph.
+- This means it finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in the tree is minimized.
+- Time Complexity for: Binary heap and adjacency lists for sparse graph = O(V^2).
+- Time Complexity for: Adjacency matrix for dense or sparse graph = O(V^2 logV).
+- Time Complexity for: Fibonacci heap and adjacency list = O( E + V log V ).

+Furthermore, adjacency lists use only the required memory for sparse graphs and are more efficient space wise for sparse graphs.
+Matrix representation is very inefficient both memory wise and in performance for sparse graphs.

+Better to use an adjacency matrix for a dense graph, in which case which gives complexity O(V^2) and adjacency lists for sparse graphs O(V log2 V).

+## Kruskal Algorithm
+The way Kruskal Algorithm works is:
+- We sort the edges according to their edge weights.
+- This can be done with a Mergesort or a Quicksort.
+- Then we must use a union find data structure also known as disjoint set.
+So we start adding edges to the MST and we want to make sure there will be no cycle in the MST.

+##### Information
+- Kruskal Algorithm is often used in computer networking.
+- Time Complexity: O(N*LogN) with Mergesort or Quicksort.
+- Worst Case : O(E*LogE).
+E is for the edges in the graph.
+- Memory Complexity: Depending on the approach you take for example priority queue or sort the edge weights.

+This algorithm can be used for huge graphs.
+If the edges are sorted: The algorithm will be quasi-linear.
+If we multiply the weights with a constant or add a constant to the edge weights: The results will be the same.
+In this algorithm, the spanning trees are invariant under the transformation of these weights.

 ## Shortest Path
 - **Shortest Path Problem**: Finding a path between two vertices in a graph such that the sum of the weights of its edges is minimized.
 - For example, consider the fact that we would like to use **Google Maps** in order to get from one city to another.
 In the background Google has a directed huge graph and it's going to run the shortest path algorithm.